jumpinjackie/forge-e33-mod/design/GOALS.md

 It is hoped that this entire set is printable through [makeplayingcards](https://www.makeplayingcards.com/), so as a result the design of the set is such that the required cards for the set, its tokens and "basic land" selection for supporting cube drafts and/or commander decks is enough to fit at or under the maximum 612 card deck size supported by MPC.

 All card images will be produced with CardConjurer.

+This also means we have to be grounded in the type of cards we want to make.
+We could conceivably make a double-sided saga enchantment creature, but it would be an absolute PITA to design in CardConjurer.

 It is envisioned that we have around 300 cards unique to this set with around 100-150 reprints to support the commander and limited scenarios along with 20-30 supporting tokens and the rest being basic lands.